supervisely/docs/data-organization/import/import/import-wizard.md

       * [Images extracted from PDFs](/data-organization/import/import/supported-formats-images/pdf.md)

 2. **Apps from Ecosystem:**
    - Explore and select from a diverse range of apps within the Ecosystem to seamlessly upload your data to Supervisely.
 Enjoy the flexibility of choosing the most suitable app for your specific needs.
+You can find the list of available import apps in the [Ecosystem](https://ecosystem.supervisely.com/import).

 3. **Links:**
    - Skip the file upload process entirely by importing data directly from external links.
 Your images stored in various storage platforms are seamlessly streamed to the Supervisely platform for immediate use.